The Numerical Discourses

 Chapter 2-3: The Ten Recollections

 These two chapters consist of twenty sūtras, each of which is dedicated to one of the ten recollections.
-Chapter 2’s ten sūtras use a common template to introduction each recollection only by name.
+Chapter 2’s ten sūtras use a common template to introduce each recollection only by name.
 Chapter 3’s ten sūtras use a very similar template to present a definition of each recollection.

 These chapters are a good example of a common way the Book of Ones was populated with sūtras: A list was divided into its individual items, each of which was used to create a sūtra.
 This same method occurs in AN in a number of instances including this one.
 AN 1 also has a chapter that uses the ten recollections to create a set of ten suttas (AN 1.296-305).

 This list of ten recollections follows a meaningful order: the three jewels (Buddha, Dharma, and Saṅgha), virtuous practices (precepts, generosity, and gods), and meditative practices (calming, mindfulness of breathing, mindfulness of the body, and contemplation of mortality).
-This could be viewed as three phases of Buddhist practice, moving from development of faith to virtuous behavior and meditative practice.
+This could be viewed as three phases of Buddhist practice, moving from development of faith to virtuous behavior and then to meditative practice.
 In general, however, the commentary on these ten recollections in Chapter 3 takes the form of visualization exercises, indicating that the ten recollections formed the outline of a meditative program.

 Chapter 4-7: The Four Assemblies